nuxeo/doc.nuxeo.com-content/src/userdoc/collaborative-features.md

 {{/callout}}

 On your Home **Alerts** tab, you can see all the events you will be alerted of and the associated documents.
-From there you can unsubscribe from a specific event by clicking the&nbsp;corresponding **Unsubscribe** button.
+From there you can unsubscribe from a specific event by clicking the corresponding **Unsubscribe** button.
 You won't receive email alerts regarding this event but you will still be notified about the other events.

 ![]({{file name='Home-Alerts-tab.png'}} ?w=600,border=true)